laurenmarar/RoomRater/README.md

 *Sentiment analysis*

-Adding sentiment analysis would likely improve the model.
+Adding additoinal sentiment analysis steps could improve the model.
 We see common words like "depth", "lighting", "reframe", but would gain more value if we could distinguish when these words are used positively or negatively.

 *Verb tesne analysis*